anabaei/Javascript/aws.md

   * Container to Container:  There is same localhost address and only with different port they can talk with each other
   * Pod to Pod: Each node allocated a range of ip addresses, which each pod takes one and the pods can find each other with those ip addresses
   * Ingress to Cluster: `CNI` helps to Kubernetes pods to have the same IP address inside the pod as they do on the Amazon VPC network.
 Every pod has a real, routable IP address from the Amazon VPC and can easily communicate with other pods, nodes, or AWS services.
+* `CNI` is a plugin that allows Kubernetes pods to have the same IP address inside the pod as they do on the VPC network
 ### Ephemeral pods
 * When a pods die, k8 has an object called `service`, service is a tool to access pods.
 Instead of connecting to ip address of pods, we connect to service. `Service` check the health of pods constantly, if one pod die service replace it with new pod without changing ip address of that pod.
 * Kubernetes has 4 types of service